Inside the Spiral Freerun facility in Bedford, a community parkour gym built from the ground up

 Spiral Freerun, based in Bedford, is one of those places.
-It did not begin as a business plan.
-It began as a 14 year old kid travelling 25 miles just to find someone else who trained.
+It didn't begin as a business plan.
+It began as a 14-year-old kid travelling 25 miles just to find someone else who trained.

 When Luke first found parkour, he genuinely believed he was alone.
 Five people trained in Bedford at the time.
 They were older.
 Already on different paths.
 If you wanted to learn properly, you travelled.
 So he did.
 Every week to Milton Keynes to train with MKPK, now known as Paramount Parkour.